Operational clarity for daily work

 The Invisible Structure: Why the Hotel Maintenance Checklist Works

 Human memory is unreliable.
 Studies show: even experienced professionals skip 10-15% of items when performing routine tasks from memory.
-In aviation, this would lead to disasters — that's why pilots have used checklists for 80 years.
+In aviation, this would lead to disasters — that's why pilots have used checklists since 1935.

-In hotels, the stakes are lower than in aviation, but the principle is the same: system beats memory.
-A chief engineer who relies on technicians' "experience and intuition" gets unpredictable service quality.
+In hotels the stakes are lower than in aviation, but the principle holds: system beats memory.
+A chief engineer who runs on technicians' "experience and intuition" gets service quality that swings from one shift to the next.

 What Checklists Accomplish